Northstrix/PHA5E-INSPIRED-HERO-SECTION/README.md

 # PHA5E-INSPIRED-HERO-SECTION
-A hero section inspired by the one found on the PHA5E website.
+A hero section inspired by the one found on the PHA5E website, made using Angular.

 This component is made for educational and demonstrational purposes only!